-The Maine Schools for Excellence initiative began in the 2010–11 school year as the result of a five-year Teacher Incentive Fund (TIF) grant from the U.S. Department of Education.
-The program’s first phase has already begun to provide Maine teachers and principals with specialized professional development offered through the National Board for Professional Teaching Standards.
+The Maine Schools for Excellence initiative began in the 2010–11 school year as the result of a partnership with the National Board for Professional Teaching Standards in a five-year Teacher Incentive Fund (TIF) grant from the U.S. Department of Education.
+The program’s first phase utilized National Board's Standards for Accomplished Teaching and programs to provide Maine teachers and principals with specialized professional development and the foundation for determining teacher effectiveness.

 Teachers and principals in MSFE districts have been developing new evaluation instruments aimed at offering educators regular feedback about their practice from peers, supervisors, students, and parents.
 This school year, the group has focused on refining the components that make up the teacher and leader evaluation programs and on aligning performance-based pay programs with district goals and priorities.